markymawk/BrawlCratePlugins/README.md

 ## 3.4 Delete Unused Bones
 **Usage:** Plugins menu > PAC File Optimization

 Delete any bones unused by objects or collisions.
-Out of caution, this doesn't affect any models that use non-SingleBind objects (objects bound to multiple bones), and also avoids PokeTrainer and hyakunin_pos models.
+Out of caution, this doesn't affect any models that use non-SingleBind objects (objects bound to multiple bones).

 ## 3.5 Generate Static BRRES Redirects
 **Usage:** Plugins menu > PAC File Optimization